KaikeWesleyReis/how-to-ROS/gtg_ts/README.md

 ![ts](https://user-images.githubusercontent.com/32513366/57415098-3999e000-71d1-11e9-9e18-c5f41697a4d8.gif)

-**Infos**:  Some parameters was essentials to create the commander node as the accepted errors (stop conditions) and they are
+**Info**:  Some parameters was essentials to create the commander node as the accepted errors (stop conditions) and they are
 - Accepted error for linear move: 0.05
 - Accepted error for angular rotation: 0.001